selkies-project/selkies-gstreamer/docs/faq.md

 Moreover, if using HTTP but not HTTPS on a remote host that is not `localhost`, use port forwarding to `localhost` as much as possible.
 Many browsers do not support WebRTC or relevant features including pointer and keyboard lock in HTTP outside localhost.

-If you created the TURN server or the example container inside a VPN-enabled environment or virtual machine and the WebRTC connection fails, then you may need to add the `SELKIES_TURN_HOST` environment variable to the private VPN IP of the TURN server host, such as `192.168.0.2`.
+If you created the TURN server or the example container inside a VPN-enabled environment or virtual machine and the WebRTC connection fails, then you may need to add the `SELKIES_TURN_HOST` environment variable to the private VPN IP of the TURN server host, such as `192.168.0.2` (IPv4) or `[fe80::2]` (IPv6, including the square brackets).

 Make sure to also check that you enabled automatic login with your display manager, as the remote desktop cannot access the initial login screen after boot without login.